 Now we can talk about this topic and know exactly what we mean when we use words like menopause, menopause transition, perimenopause, and postmenopause.
 Let’s talk about menopause!

-If you want to become part of the WHIM (Women’s Health In Midlife) Network register here.
+Would you like to become a member of the WHIM (Women’s Health In Midlife) Network?